 Clinical factors also play a significant role in determining the right time for a replacement.
 For instance, if you have a patient with bone loss, dentists often recommend acrylic dentures.
 Porcelain dentures can put more pressure on the gums and jaw.
 Regular check-ups allow you to monitor these changes and recommend a new prosthesis before major issues arise, ensuring continuous comfort and function for your patient.

-Strategies for Long-Term Success
+Setting Your Patients Up for Long-Term Success

 The ultimate goal is to provide a solution that not only looks great but also functions comfortably for years.
 Long-term success starts with pairing the right material with the patient's clinical needs and lifestyle.
 It also involves leveraging modern technology to create a superior product.
 Advanced dentures use digital workflows and high-performance materials to achieve a precise fit that minimizes adjustments.